Bisa Butler

-Bisa Butler (born Mailissa Yamba Butler in 1973) is an American fiber artist who has created a new genre of quilting that has transformed the medium.
-Although quilting has long been considered a craft, her interdisciplinary methods—which create quilts that look like paintings—have catapulted quilting into the field of fine art.
-She is known for her vibrant, quilted portraits celebrating Black life, portraying both everyday people and notable historical figures.
-Her works now count among the permanent collections at the Smithsonian National Museum of African American History and Culture, the Art Institute of Chicago, Pérez Art Museum Miami and about a dozen other art museums nationwide.
-She has also exhibited at the Smithsonian Museum of American History, the Epcot Center, the National Underground Railroad Freedom Center, and many other venues.
-In 2020, she was commissioned to quilt cover images for Time magazine, including the "Person of the Year" issue and its "100 Women of the Year" issue.
-With a multi-year wait list for private commissions, one of Butler's quilts sold at auction in 2021 for $75,000 USD.
+Bisa Butler (born Mailissa Yamba Butler in 1973) is an African American fiber artist who is credited with creating a new genre of quilting, using photographs, sketches, and vivid traditional textiles to create vibrant life-size portraits in fabric.
+She is known for celebrating Black life and identity, portraying both everyday people and notable historical figures.
+Although quilting has long been considered a craft, Butler's use of interdisciplinary methods to create elaborate quilts that look like paintings is bringing recognition both to her work and to the medium of quilting as a whole, as a fine art form.

+Butler's works have been exhibited widely and are in the permanent collections of museums including the Smithsonian's National Museum of African American History and Culture, Smithsonian American Art Museum, Art Institute of Chicago, Museum of Fine Arts, Boston, and Pérez Art Museum Miami.
+In 2020, she was commissioned to quilt cover images for Time magazine, including the "Person of the Year" issue and the "100 Women of the Year" issue.